rampantdev/100-days-of-code/log.md

 #Python
 Learned how to create and teardown TCP connections both client and server.
 Also learned a little about how to send data over UDP.

+### Day 11: May 6, 2017 - Sockets
+#Python
+Worked further with sockets to set up client/server for a simple chat program

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)